MatthewTsan/Leetcode/README.md

 + q402
     Note: min number must be increase.
 To minimize, remove the peak.
 To get the most min number, remove the first peak.

+## Binary Search Tree
+Add BST template into /template/BST

++ q1038
+    Note: Do DFS with sum in right-left order.